 Image Credit: Jenny Markley for fibre space

 Whether you’re looking to learn a new skill or hone an existing one, the possibilities for DIY creativity are endless in Alexandria.
 Local favorite fibre space expanded its thriving “yarn universe” in fall 2017 when owner Danielle Romanetti purchased a historic flatiron building, making even more space for workshops and knitting.
 You can stop by for classes, designer workshops, yarn tastings, movie nights and much more.
 At Stitch Sew Shop, you can create your own wardrobe and rent Bernina sewing machine stations by the hour, take regular classes or weekend-long mini-retreats with well-known “sew-lebrities.”
 AR Workshop has a similar DIY concept for home décor and gifts where you can take classes with painted wood projects, canvas pillows, wall hangings and more.
-Folks who love paper crafts won’t want to miss Penny Post Paper Goods opened in Old Town in 2017, which offers various workshops.
-For a fun twist, try one of Alexandria’s DIY spots that offers crafting and cocktails like Sip & Sew, Wine & Design and Monet Gogh Sip.
+Folks who love paper crafts won’t want to miss Penny Post Paper Goods, which offers various workshops.
+For a fun twist, try one of Alexandria’s DIY spots that offers crafting and cocktails like Wine & Design and Sip & Sew.
 Or, try the family-friendly Paint This! in Old Town for indoor fun with the kids.
 In Del Ray, The Clay Queen is a cozy space where all skill levels can take hands-on classes on the wheel.

 If you want to get your exercise in for the day, but the weather disagrees, there are plenty of ways to stay active in the Port City.
 Sportrock Climbing Center is another fun and unique way to stay active with all ages and skill levels, with 57 rope stations and endless space and routes to climb, as well as an extensive bouldering area and instruction to help you get started.
 They also offer classes like yoga, Pilates, weight training and more.
 Bowl America is a classic bowling alley and a family-friendly spot to get active.
-Topgolf is fun for everyone, whether you’re a pro golfer or a little kid.
-It’s also a great way to feel like you’re outside while being protected from the elements.
-At the one-of-a-kind driving range, you can hit micro-chipped balls to special light-up targets in a lounge-style play area with drinks and food service.
-If you’re a yogi, try something new with Beer Yoga at Port City Brewing Company, or take a class at one of Alexandria’s many yoga studios like Mind the Mat, Radiance Yoga, and more.
-There are also specialized wellness boutiques scattered across the city including Pilates ProWorks, Sand and Steel Fitness, Ascend Cycle, Studio Barre and more.
+If you’re a yogi, try something new with Beer Yoga at Port City Brewing Company, or take a class at one of Alexandria’s many yoga studios like Mind the Mat.
+There are also specialized wellness boutiques scattered across the city including Pilates ProWorks, Sand and Steel Fitness, GetFit Studio, Xtend Barre, and more.
 Check each studio’s list of classes to see what’s available each day.

 One of the hardest things as a dog owner is figuring out how to exercise your pup on days when it’s too hot, cold or rainy to go outside.
-Luckily, in dog-friendly Alexandria you can head to Wag & Brew, opened in winter 2017 in Alexandria’s West End.
+Luckily, in dog-friendly Alexandria you can head to Wag & Brew in Alexandria’s West End.
 Your pup can get luxury services while you enjoy the coffee, beer and wine bar along with free Wi-Fi.
-There’s an indoor gym where dogs can play and learn agility, and a doggy daycare, too.
+There’s an indoor gym where dogs can play, and a doggy daycare, too.
 Also in the West End, Frolick Dogs Gym is like a playground for dogs, filled with open space, obstacles, toys and more.
 You can take classes or purchase a day pass to the exercise facilities.

 Get Cozy with Coffee

 Alexandria’s cobblestone streets and brick-lined sidewalks are the ideal backdrop for cozying up with a book and a drink on a dreary day.
-Head to a coffee shop like Swings Coffee or St. Elmo’s in Del Ray, Java Loco in the West End, or Misha’s, Killer ESP or Dolci Gelati in Old Town.
+Head to a coffee shop like Swings Coffee in Del Ray and Misha’s or Dolci Gelati in Old Town.
 They are the perfect spots to get comfortable with that book you’ve been dying to read.
 Grab a warm coffee or tea in the cooler months or an iced drink in the warmer months and you’ll have the perfect setup for a cozy and productive day.